hraban/outbound-rules/README.md

-## Outbound-Rules extension for Chrome
+## Outbound-Rules WebExtension for Chrome and Firefox

 To protect your page against XSS, specify which hosts the page is allowed to issue outgoing requests to.
 E.g.: